 Table of Contents

-Turning off Sugar Bowl Road takes you through a short, windy dirt road to a parking lot with ample parking.
-From the parking lot, you can follow a small dirt trail up to a placard about the area, or immediately start the hike by heading under the road.
-Beyond the ominous gate, begin your trek into a world from a past era.
+After turning off Sugar Bowl Road, you will find a short, windy dirt road that leads to a dirt parking lot with ample parking.
+From the parking lot, you can choose to follow a small dirt trail up to an informational placard about the area, or immediately start the hike by heading under the road.

-From here, its a fun walk back to the start.
-On the return leg of the hike, I decided to take some video to show what the Donner Pass tunnels sound and feel like.
-Well, kind of feel.
-Don’t get fingerprints on your screen!
-Parts of the tunnel had a lot of snow on top and it was melting fast in the hot July weather.
+From this point, it was a fun walk back to the start.
+On the return leg of the hike, I took a short video to give you some idea of what walking through the Donner Pass tunnels sounds and feels like.
+Parts of the tunnel had a lot of snow on top that was melting fast in the hot July weather.
 This video shows a portion of the hike where it almost felt like rain.

 I hope you enjoyed reading about this unique hike!
 If you visit the tunnels yourself, make sure to leave a comment below and tell me what you enjoyed about it.

 From recipes using locally sourced ingredients and terroir-centric cooking, craft cocktails, to the latest in tech and home DIY projects, Michael yearns to share his learned and found knowledge of the world.